Red Bloodshot Eyes

 Typically an eye doctor can make a correct diagnosis after giving you an eye exam and asking you questions about your symptoms, medical history, diet, and lifestyle.
 In some cases additional tests will be ordered to determine the cause, but this is not common.

-Solutions & Treatment for Red Eyes
+Solutions and Treatment for Red Eyes

 In most cases, red, bloodshot eyes will clear up on their own.
 If you are experiencing bloodshot eyes due to allergies or environmental irritants, you can try using oral antihistamines or over-the-counter eye drops before seeking further medical attention.
 This solution often clears up red eyes quickly.
 Dry eyes usually become red eyes, and artificial tears (sold at any store) could be an easy fix to the problem.
 Rubbing your eyes will only make the situation worse, and can bring on additional symptoms.
 Avoid touching your eyes altogether, even if you have washed your hands thoroughly.
 Oil and debris can stick to your fingers or get under your fingernails and cause more redness, and may even scratch your eyeball.
 If the environment is bothering your eyes, change your location or minimize your time there, if at all possible.
 Stay away from pets and pollen if possible.